bryanluby/ConferenceNotes/2015-6-AltConf.md

     - stronger type system
     - fewer files
 - Swift is currently a mutt language due to interoperability

-- "Objective-C is not really dead!"
+> Objective-C is not really dead!

 ## Planetary Engineering - Mike Lee @bmf